 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioner was manufactured before January 2010, you have some options:
+If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioner was manufactured before January 2010, you have a few options:

-2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
 Keep in mind, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to worry about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call D.A.
-Bennett Service Experts Heating & Air Conditioning today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!
+If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to stress about the soaring costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call D.A.
+Bennett Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!